Motor Carrier Permit - Frequently Asked Questions

 - Unified Carrier Registration – Unified Carrier Registration System

-- California Business Permit Information – State of California
+- California Business Permit Information – Governor's Office of Business and Economic Development

 The department reviews all carrier records on an on-going basis.